ShinobiOtaku/FunctionalDotNet/README.md

 Turns a normal function into one that accepts and returns `Result`s, allowing you to map etc.

+* note: you must specify the types the function takes and returns. *

 ```csharp
 var readIntFromS3 = Result
     .Lift<string, object>(S3Bucket.GetObject)